 You already know that good credit goes a long way in today's society.
 Learn what it takes to build the kind of credit history that always gets your applications approved with low interest rates and no security deposit.

-And if there were such a card, it'd fit like one-size-fits-all clothing.
+And if there were such a card, it'd fit like one-size-fits-all clothing which is usually not very well at all.
 Since there are so many different types of credit cards, it's just as easy to get one that doesn't fit you as it is to get one that does

 fit you.
 Learn about the many kinds of credit cards that are out there before applying for one.